vanGoghhh/tp/docs/DeveloperGuide.md

 ### \[Implemented] Add feature

-The Add feature exists for editing candidates, using `add can`, and jobs by using `add job`.
+The Add feature exists, using `add can` for candidates and `add job` for jobs.

 Both implemented add mechanisms are facilitated by `ModelManager`.
 They both implement `Model` and contain `FilteredList` of filtered `Person` and filtered `Job`. `FilteredList` is a subclass of `ObservableList`.

 Additionally, it implements the following operations:

 * `ModelManager#hasPerson(Person person)` —  Check whether the same person exist in the FilteredList of persons using the `equals` method of `Persons`.

 * `ModelManager#addPerson(Person person)` —  Adds the person into the FilteredList of persons.